Characterizing the quantum field theory vacuum using temporal Matrix Product states: Identifying the emerging quantum field theory

-The anisotropic continuous limit introduced in the Trotter expansion, that only involves the temporal direction, induces a non trivial dependence between the physical quantities extracted from the MPS and the those extracted from the tMPS.
-This can be understood to be the analogue of the well known physics of classical anisotropic models.
-They behave in the same way of their isotropic counterparts once non-universal rescaling factors are taken into account.
-For example the $2D$ anisotropic Ising model, where the coupling $J_s$ and $J_t$ along the two directions are different, possesses a line of critical points, all in the Ising universality class.
+The anisotropic continuous limit introduced in the Trotter expansion, that only involves the temporal direction, induces a non-trivial dependence between the physical quantities extracted from the MPS and the those extracted from the tMPS.
+This can be understood to be the analog of the well-known physics of classical anisotropic models.
+They behave in the same way as their isotropic counterparts once non-universal rescaling factors are taken into account.
+For example, the $2D$ anisotropic Ising model, where the coupling $J_s$ and $J_t$ along the two directions are different, possesses a line of critical points, all in the Ising universality class.
 They can be found from the equation $\sinh{(2\beta J_t)}\sinh{(2\beta J_s)}=1$, where $\beta$ is the inverse temperature (see, e.g. \cite{kogut+79}).

 The rescaling factor $\nu$ can be extracted from the ratio of the correlation lengths along the two directions